GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Speedrunner_Route.md

 - Place the chest to the left of the elevator.
 - Make your way to floor 10.
 (See [General Mines Strategy](#general-mines-strategy).)
 - As soon as you have 25 copper ore and 25 stone, return to the 0th floor, craft + place a [Furnace](https://stardewvalleywiki.com/Furnace), make a [Copper Bar](https://stardewvalleywiki.com/Copper_Bar).
-- Keep the furnace going until you have 5 bars.
-Not later than 3 PM.
+- Stop at 3 PM.
-- Once you get to floor 10, farm floor 11 over and over for copper ore while you wait for the remaining bars to smelt
-- As soon as you have the 5 bars ready:
-  - Leave the sword in the chest.
-  - Retrieve the furnace + any gems + miscellaneous.
-   - Make sure you leave 4 slots open in your inventory.
-  - If you did not leave a coal behind on the farm, take one with you to craft a Scarecrow tomorrow.
-  - Go to the blacksmith.
-- As an extra tip, if you are running late and do not have time for the 5th bar to smelt, then you can still get to the blacksmith by 4 PM, place the furnace inside in blacksmith, smelt the 5th bar, and wait 30 minutes.
-As long as you are inside the building, Clint will continue to sell to you until 7:10 PM.
-- If you fail to craft the bars in time or fail to reach the blacksmith before he closes, then fish for the remainder of the day.
-For the rest of the route, push everything back one day.
-- At the blacksmith:
-  - Sell gems.
-  - Make sure you save at least 3,120g, and then with the remaining money:
-    * Buy up to 25 iron ore
-    * Buy up to 25 gold ore
-- For reference, you need the 3,120g for:
-  - 2,000g for the pickaxe upgrade.
-  - 1,120g for 16 Kale Seeds to get farming level 2 (380 total XP).
-(You can buy less Kale seeds if you account for the experience gained from mixed seeds & [Rice Shoots](https://stardewvalleywiki.com/Rice_Shoot).)
-- Upgrade to the Copper Pickaxe (2,000g).
-- Go to Pierre's and buy:
+- Go to Pierre's, sell parsnips and buy:
   - 16 Kale Seeds (1,120g)
-  - With any remaining money, buy additional Kale seeds.
-- If you do not get to Pierre's in time before he closes, this does not change the route in any meaningful way.
-Simply buy and plant the seeds tomorrow.
 - Go home.
 - Plant + water.
-- Retrieve the Fiberglass Rod + furnace + iron ore + gold ore + coal + Chubs.
+- Retrieve the Fiberglass Rod
 - Go to the mountain lake.
 - Place the furnace next to the chest.
-Smelt 5 iron bars while you fish.
+Smelt any remaining bars while you fish.
-- Fish until 2 AM.
-Before passing out, fill your inventory with the most expensive items.
-  - Leave remaining iron ore + gold ore at the mountain lake chest.
-(Unless it is going to rain tomorrow; if so, remember to take the furnace with you.)
-  - Make a note of how many gold ore you have.
+- Fish until 12 PM.
+Go back to farm and sell fish and mushrooms if you unlocked the cave.

 ### Spring 6

 - Water.
-  - If any of your spring bundle crops got eaten by a crow, make a note of it and re-purchase the seed from Pierre when convenient.
+- Go to mines and get to 5 copper bars ASAP
+- go to clint before 3 PM and buy all the silver you can (but save 2000g for pickaxe)
+- upgrade pickaxe
+- Go to the mountain lake and fish until 1 AM.
+- Go home and sell all fish

+### Spring 7

+- Water.
 - Craft and place a scarecrow.
 - Chop trees until 7:40 AM.
 - Empty inventory + retrieve Fiberglass Rod.
 - Go into town from the Bus Stop.
 You will trigger the community center cutscene; **do not skip the cutscene**.
   - This is because if you skip the cutscene, you will be placed at the entrance to town.
 If you watch it, you will be placed next to the community center.
 - Go into the community center and touch the Golden Scroll square (to start the quest).
-- Go to the mountain lake and fish until 1 AM.
-Fill your inventory with 5 iron bars + the most expensive items to sell.
+- Go to the beach and fish until 3:00 PM.
+- Go to Willy and sell the fish
-- Go home.
+- Go  to clint and buy the remaining iron.
+- Go to the mines, get the silver + furnace + coal and go to mountain lake
+- Fish while smelting the silver until 12:30
+- Leave silver + coal in chest, only bring tools + sellable items
-- Out of your sellable items, ship however much will give you 5,000g for the Steel Pickaxe upgrade + however much gold to buy up to 25 gold ore.
+- Go home and sell fish + however much will give you up to 5,000g
-  - If you do not have enough, sell Chubs.
-(Remember, sell the lowest-quality ones first.)
-- It should be 2 AM immediately after selling.
-If not, cut down grass and pass out.

-### Spring 7
+### Spring 8

 - Check the Queen of Sauce for the [Stir Fry](https://stardewvalleywiki.com/Stir_Fry) recipe.
-- Check the mail until you get the wizard's letter.
 - Water.
-- Empty inventory.
-Retrieve 5 iron bars.
-- Go to the wizard (to trigger the cutscene).
+- Go to mountain lake and keep fishing + smelting
-  - Note that watching the cutscene does not count as meeting the wizard.
-If you want to have his name appear in the social tab, you must talk to him after the cutscene.
-However, this is purely cosmetic and has no actual gameplay advantage, so talking to him is considered a waste of time, especially if you plan on giving him gifts later on.
-- Empty out the contents of the forest river chest (optional).
+ - If you dont have 5000g+ at 1:30 go to willy and sell fish, than go to clint
+ - If you do have 5000g+ wait till 2:50, take silver bars and go to clint
-- Go to the blacksmith:
+- GAt the blacksmith:
-  - Buy up to 25 gold ore (including what you have fished up).
+  - Buy up to 25 gold ore (save 5000g for the pickaxe upgrade).
-  - Upgrade to the Steel Pickaxe (5,000g).
+  - Upgrade the Pickaxe.
 - Fish at the mountain lake until 2 AM, then pass out.
 Smelt gold bars while you fish.
 You should be able to smelt 2-3 bars, with one more in the furnace when you pass out.
 - At the end of the day, you should get:
   - Fishing 8 --> 9

-### Spring 8
+### Spring 9

-- If you get the cave cutscene, choose mushrooms.
-(See [Other Notes](#other-notes).)
 - Water.
 - Out of your sellable items, ship however much will give you 12,000g.
   - This is for the Gold Pickaxe upgrade (10,000g) + the backpack upgrade (2,000g).